 When you submit your claim, make sure to attach the following supporting documents as evidence:

 - Doctor's Note: Before you can take time off from work, you must have sustained actual physical injuries.
 You will need a doctor's note or disability slip, which contains recommended time to take days off from work due to your injuries.
+This note must contain information about the injury you sustained as a result of the accident.

 Get Legal Help with Making a Lost Wages Claim

 While simply submitting your recent paystubs can serve as evidence, it may not be sufficient to collect lost wages.
-Making a lost wages claim can involve complex legal issues regarding your medical condition.
+Making a lost wages claim can involve complicated legal issues regarding your medical condition.
 To get the compensation you deserve, consult with an experienced car accident attorney near you.